TNT Sports (United States): As TNT Sports

 In 2022, Warner Bros.
 Discovery was formed with the spin-off of WarnerMedia by AT&T, and its merger with Discovery, Inc. Turner Sports was then renamed as Warner Bros.
 Discovery Sports after its merger with the sports divisions for WarnerMedia and Discovery, with the brand also being used for the division that manages Discovery's existing European and international sports assets such as Eurosport, Golf Digest, and Global Cycling Network.

 In January 2024, WBD officially rebranded the entirety of the division as TNT Sports.
 The brand had already been used for Turner Sports' networks in Latin America, and had also recently been introduced to the United Kingdom as a rebranding of BT Sport (after WBD acquired a controlling stake in the broadcaster).

 On February 6, 2024, WBD announced a joint venture with ESPN Inc. and Fox Sports to offer a sports streaming bundle, named Venu Sports, including the three organizations' main linear sports channels and associated media rights, beginning in fall 2024.
 The service was ultimately cancelled.

 On March 7, 2024, WBD announced a new evening and primetime block for TruTV focused on TNT Sports content beginning on March 11.
 This will include alternate broadcasts of sporting events carried by its sister networks, as well as new studio shows, and sports-related documentaries and films.
 The division's vice president Luis Silberwasser stated that the block would give TNT Sports a more "consistent" and "comprehensive" presence on its networks.
 The division sold its majority stake of the Motor Trend Group to Hearst Communications in 2024.

 On August 12, 2025, TNT Sports announced plans to launch its new standalone streaming service after the corporate WBD split is finalized.

+Possible merger with CBS Sports

+In February 2026, WBD agreed to be acquired by Paramount Skydance.
+TNT Sports will initially co-exist with Paramount's CBS Sports unit after the completion of the sale, but it is expected that the two divisions will eventually merge.
+In April 2026, it was reported that "if all goes according to plan", Paramount planned to begin merging TNT Sports into CBS Sports by the third quarter of 2026, and it was suggested that current CBS Sports president David Berson would lead the merged operation.